msa-iqbal/msa-iqbal/README.md

 ###

-<p align="left">It's a pleasure to have you here 😎  <br>I'm a full-stack Web Developer from Bangladesh, focused on building modern, scalable, and high-performance web applications.<br><br>I have a huge love for React.js, Next.js, TailwindCSS, RDBMS, NoSQL, and API-driven architectures.</p>
+<p align="left">It's a pleasure to have you here 😎  <br>I'm a full-stack Web Developer from Bangladesh, focused on building modern, scalable, and high-performance web applications.<br><br>I have a huge love for React.js, Next.js, TailwindCSS, RDBMS, NoSQL, API-driven architectures, etc.</p>

 ###